-"a fence of stakes," c.
-1600, from Middle French palissade (15c.), from Provençal palissada, from palissa "a stake or paling," from Gallo-Roman *palicea, from Latin palus "stake" (from PIE *pakslo-, suffixed form of root *pag- "to fasten").
-Military sense is attested from 1690s.
-The Palisades, along the Hudson River opposite New York City, so called by 1823.
+c.
+1600, "a fence of strong stakes," from French palissade (15c.), from Provençal palissada, from palissa "a stake or paling," from Gallo-Roman *palicea, from Latin palus "stake" (from PIE *pakslo-, suffixed form of root *pag- "to fasten").
+Earlier in Italian form palisado (1580s).
+Compare pale (n.).
+Palisades in the military sense of "close rows of strong pointed wooden stakes fixed in the ground as a defensive fortification" is attested from 1690s.
+The Palisades for the trap-rock precipices along the Hudson River opposite New York City is by 1823.